awsdocs/amazon-ses-developer-guide/doc-source/sending-authorization-delegate-sender-tasks-notifications.md

 1. Choose the ARN of the identity for which you want to view the notification configuration\.

 1. Edit the notification settings, and then choose **Save Config**\.
-**Note**
-Setting all notifications to **No SNS Topic** is the equivalent of removing the identity's notification configuration entirely\.
-In this case, the ARN of the cross\-account identity is removed from the list of cross\-account identity ARNs in the Amazon SES console\.
-This does not mean that you cannot continue to send for that identity; it just means that you are no longer set up to receive bounce, complaint, or delivery notifications for it\.
-If you want to re\-enable notifications, you must repeat the notification setup procedure described in [Setting Up a Notification Configuration](#sending-authorization-delegate-sender-tasks-management-add)\.

 ## Viewing Your Amazon SES Cross\-Account Identity Notifications<a name="sending-authorization-delegate-sender-tasks-management-list"></a>